SarahMcCoy/sarahmccoy/README.md

 ### Hi there 👋🏾

 My name is Sarah!
-Welcome to my porfolio.
+Welcome to my portfolio.
 A little bit about me.
-I have a B.S. in Business Marketing from Abilene Christian University and am currently enrolled in an M.S.
-Business Analytics program with The University of North Texas.
+I enrolled in the M.S.
+Business Analytics (STEM) program at The University of North Texas.
 I have been developing my technical skills to start a career in data science.
-I took a python for data science and machine learning course where I learned how to use NumPy, Pandas, Seaborn, Matplotlib, Plotly, Scikit-Learn, Machine Learning, Tensorflow, and more!
+I took a Python for data science and machine learning course where I learned how to use NumPy, Pandas, Seaborn, Matplotlib, Plotly, Scikit-Learn, Machine Learning, Tensorflow, and more!

 #### Fun Facts: